Adamya-Gupta/HomeServer-Guide/README.md

 ### Step4: Setting up CasaOS

-=> Gives a good dashboard to manage your server.<br>
-=> Provides apps in form of docker container.
+=> CasaOS provides a user-friendly dashboard to manage your server and supports apps in the form of Docker containers.

-- Setup CasaOS by simply typing this command:
+- Install CasaOS with the following command:

 ```
 curl -fsSL https://get.casaos.io | sudo bash
 ```
 Reference Github: https://github.com/IceWhaleTech/CasaOS

-=> After Setup , Enter the server IP in any browser to access the CasaOS dashboard
+=> After Setup, enter the server's IP in any browser to access the CasaOS dashboard.

 <div align="center"><table><tr>CasaOS</tr><tr><td>